memmett/PyPFASST/docs/overview.rst

 #.
 A function evaluator.
 These are loosely coupled to the SDC
    integrator used for the level.
-For the pre-packaged SDC integrators mentioned above, the user should extend either the :py:class:`~pfasst.imex.IMEXFEval` class or the :py:class:`~pfasst.explicit.ExplicitFEval` class to provide their function evaluations.
+For the pre-packaged SDC integrators mentioned above, the user should extend the :py:class:`~pfasst.imex.IMEXFEval` to provide their function evaluations.

 #.
-Spatial interpolation and restrction operators.
+Spatial interpolation and restriction operators.

 Levels are added to the controller from finest (level 0) to coarsest using the controllers :py:meth:`~pfasst.pfasst.PFASST.add_level`